 How vampire bats survive on a diet of blood

-Once it gets past the life-threatening disease, there’s all the protein to deal with.
-Blood is jam-packed with the stuff, and processing that much protein can place a huge amount of pressure on the kidneys.
+Even if you get past the life-threatening diseases, there’s then a whole load of protein to deal with – and processing that much can place a huge amount of pressure on the kidneys.

-In spite of this, vampire bats drink the red stuff on a regular basis.
+But in spite of all this, vampire bats drink the red stuff on a regular basis.

-So when other bats are munching on fruits, flowers and flies, what’s made these suckers choose the gothic option?
+So what’s made these suckers choose the gothic option instead of the traditional fruit’n’flies diet?
 And how has it not killed them?